All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Enhanced Insulin Response

-Both GLP-1 and GIP stimulate insulin release from pancreatic beta cells, but only when blood sugar is elevated.
+Both GLP-1 and GIP stimulate insulin release from pancreatic beta cells, but only when blood sugar is improved.
 This glucose-dependent mechanism means tirzepatide carries a low risk of hypoglycemia when used alone or with metformin.
-The dual-agonist approach produces a more robust insulin response than either pathway alone.
+The dual-agonist approach produces a more strong insulin response than either pathway alone.

 Glucagon Suppression